Skip to content

 Source code in httpx_retries/retry.py

-async def asleep(self, response: httpx.Response) -> None:
+async def asleep(self, response: httpx.Response | Exception) -> None:

-await asyncio.sleep(self._calculate_sleep(response.headers))
+await asyncio.sleep(time_to_sleep)

 backoff_strategy()